What is Manager?

 Roles and duties of managers include Leadership and Team Management, Hiring & Staffing, Training & Development, Performance Management, Decision-making & Problem-solving, Financial & Resource Management, Communication & Liaison, and Planning & Goal-setting.

 What are the Skills of a Good Manager?

 Essential skills of a good manager include Leadership, Communication, Problem-Solving, Decision-Making, Emotional Intelligence, Organizing Ability, Conflict Resolution, Motivation, Integrity, and Flexibility.

 What are the Steps to Becoming a Good Manager?

-Follow these six steps to become a good manager – Continuous Learning, Develop Strong Communication Skills, Foster a Collaborative Environment, Cultivate Emotional Intelligence, Embrace Technology & Data, and Lead by Example.
+Follow these six steps to become a good manager – Continuous Learning, developing strong Communication Skills, fostering a Collaborative Environment, cultivating emotional Intelligence, Embrace Technology and data, and Leading by Example.